Laurent-Tupin/pynut/README.md

 Temporary documentation for nutEmail :

+    DESIGN PATTERN: BUILDER for OUTLOOK / EXCHANGELIB Allow you to manage all relating to Emails with few lines of code

     from pyNut import nutEmail as email

     1. Send an email with OUTLOOK